marcorussi/minIP/README.md

  - start a Ping request from your PC to the board, use a command like: $ ping -I eth0 10.42.0.10.

 For an example of use please have a look at minUDP project.

+Known issues:
+ - Ethernet layer remains stacked until an Ethernet cable is connected.
+It is necessary to add a timeout in order to exit the related infinite loop in eth.c file.